-For 2021:
+For 2022:

-- the annual total compensation of our Chief Executive Officer was \$9,414,654 (as disclosed in the Summary Compensation Table above); - the annual total compensation of our median employee was \$290,520; and - the ratio of the annual total compensation of our Chief Executive Officer to the annual total compensation of our median employee was 32.4 to 1.
+- the annual total compensation of our Chief Executive Officer was \$3,554,485 (as disclosed in the Summary Compensation Table above); - the annual total compensation of our median employee was \$310,652; and - the ratio of the annual total compensation of our Chief Executive Officer to the annual total compensation of our median employee was 11.4 to 1.

-As permitted by the SEC rules, we identified our median employee as of December 31, 2021, and calculated the total annual compensation arrangements by: (i) calculating for each full-time employee, except our Chief Executive Officer, and part-time employee on that date (a) actual annual base salary in 2021 (annualized for new hires who were not employed for the entire year and for permanent employees on an unpaid leave of absence for a portion of the year), (b) actual annual bonus earned in 2021 (annualized for new hires who were not employed for the entire year and for permanent employees on an unpaid leave of absence for a portion of the year), (b) actual annual bonus earned in 2021 (annualized for new hires who were not employed for the entire year and for permanent employees on an unpaid leave of absence for a portion of the year), and (c) the grant date fair value of all equity awards granted in 2021; and (ii) ranking this compensation from lowest to highest to identify our median employee.
+As permitted by the SEC rules, we identified our median employee as of December 31, 2022, and calculated the total annual compensation arrangements by: (i) calculating for each full-time employee, except our Chief Executive Officer, and parttime employee on that date (a) actual annual base salary in 2022 (annualized for new hires who were not employed for the entire year and for permanent employees on an unpaid leave of absence for a portion of the year), (b) actual annual bonus earned in 2022 (annualized for new hires who were not employed for the entire year and for permanent employees on an unpaid leave of absence for a portion of the year), and (c) the grant date fair value of all equity awards granted in 2022; and (ii) ranking this compensation from lowest to highest to identify our median employee.
 We used this compensation as our consistently applied compensation measure because we believe it was representative of our employee compensation.
-After identifying our median employee and ensuring this employee using the same methodology we used for our Chief Executive Officer, and our other named executive officers, in the Summary Compensation Table above.
-The calculation above includes employees who were impacted by the corporate restructuring and portfolio re-prioritization announced in November 2021, but remained on the Company's payroll as December 31, 2021.
+After identifying our median employee and ensuring this employee did not have anomalous compensation in 2022, we then calculated the annual total compensation of our median employee using the same methodology we used for our Chief Executive Officer, and our other named executive officers, in the Summary Compensation Table above.